 Occipital Nerve Stimulation – This treatment involves stimulating the nerves in the back of the head, base of the skull, using electricity.
-It is intended to cause a tingling sensation which would mask the pain.
+It is intended to cause a tingling sensation which would mask the headache.

 Chiropractic – Chiropractic care for migraines is a very effective treatment for some patients.
-Several studies show that chiropractic treatment, including the utilization of the Gonstead method, may help relieve migraine pain and even help prevent migraine attacks, including intractable migraine.
+Several studies show that chiropractic treatment, including the utilization of the Gonstead method, may help relieve and even help prevent migraine attacks, including intractable migraine.

 Combating the Psychological Effects of Intractable Migraine

 Some doctors prescribe antidepressants or anti-anxiety medications to combat the psychological effects of intractable migraine.
 However, many doctors opt for more natural approaches, including regular exercise, no skipping meals, mood boosting supplements, exposure to sunlight, and a healthy, high protein diet that includes fresh produce, whole grains, and lean meats.
-This has the potential to not only ward off the anxiety and depression; it could even help with the migraine pain.
+This has the potential to not only ward off the anxiety and depression; it could even help with the migraine itself.

 Yoga, herbs, and essential oils are also favorites of migraineurs because they often help with the anxiety and depression as well as with the migraines and associated symptoms.
 It is a process, though, to find what works.
 Different people respond to different substances and treatments, so it may take a little trial and error before finding something that effectively treats the psychological side of migraines.
 But treating this aspect of the condition is essential on so many levels.

-When to see a Doctor about Intractable Migraine
+When to See a Doctor About Intractable Migraine

 Intractable migraines have the potential to become emergency situations.
 The longer they continue, the more serious they can become.
-A headache that lasts more than 72 hours certainly warrants medical attention, whether it is contacting one’s headache specialist or going to the emergency department.
+A headache that lasts more than 72 hours certainly warrants medical attention, whether it is contacting one’s headache specialist or going to the emergency room.

 “If experiencing a migraine for over 72 hours, it is important to get emergency medical attention,” says Dr. Cabin.
 “The symptoms of migraines – especially nausea and vomiting – can lead to dangerous and sometimes life-threatening conditions if they persist for over 72 hours.
 The emergency room can provide IV medications and fluid restoration, which is critical during this time period. “